 One of the foundations of Lean Six Sigma is identifying and reducing waste.
-In this article we will discuss the eight categories of waste, known as the "Tim Woods" wastes, and understand how eliminating them helps improve business performance.
+In this article, we will discuss the eight categories of waste, known as the “Tim Woods” wastes, and understand how eliminating them contributes to improving business performance.

 The Tim Woods Wastes

-Within Lean Six Sigma, waste is categorized into eight main areas, known as the "Tim Woods" wastes.
+Within Lean Six Sigma, waste is categorized into eight major areas, known as the “Tim Woods” wastes.
 These wastes are:

 Eliminating waste